Shifting the Dial: 5 year productivity review

 The significant increases in the domestic price of gas have been a key factor in the rising wholesale electricity prices.
 These factors have also affected manufacturers that rely on gas as a feedstock.
 The Australian Government has introduced legislation that will allow it to use export controls to divert gas to the domestic market to ensure adequate domestic supply.
 Such action could impose sovereign risk, and is undesirable.

-Removing the moratoria on gas exploration and development in New South Wales, Victoria, Tasmania and the Northern Territory, which have slowed the growth in supply, are one place to start.
+Removing the moratoria on gas exploration and development in Victoria, Tasmania and the Northern Territory, which have slowed the growth in supply, are one place to start.

 There are more effective models of community engagement which exploration firms can, and should, seek to apply if given the opportunity.
 Local employment and investment should be upfront considerations, not left to others to guess at.
 Royalty regimes may need review.
 Bans are unlikely to be lifted simply because of pricing concerns.
 The decision to intervene in exports may actually relieve a pressure on States with bans.